Raudy Read: Chicago White Sox

 On February 11, 2022, Read signed a minor league contract with the Chicago White Sox.
 He was assigned to the Double-A Birmingham Barons to start the season.
 He appeared in 88 games split between Birmingham and the Triple-A Charlotte Knights, slashing .303/.396/.557 with 18 home runs and 71 RBI between the two affiliates.
 He was released by the organization on September 18.

-Frederick Atlantic League Team
+Spire City Ghost Hounds

-On February 20, 2023, Read signed with the unnamed Frederick Atlantic League Team in the Atlantic League of Professional Baseball.
+On February 20, 2023, Read signed with the Spire City Ghost Hounds of the Atlantic League of Professional Baseball.
+In 81 games for the Ghost Hounds, Read batted .305/.351/.551 with 20 home runs and 53 RBI.

+Pericos de Puebla

+On October 10, 2023, Read signed with the Pericos de Puebla of the Mexican League.
+On November 2, Read was drafted by the Southern Maryland Blue Crabs in the Ghost Hounds dispersal draft.
+In 71 games for Puebla in 2024, he slashed .290/.326/.577 with 17 home runs and 66 RBI.

+Toros de Tijuana

+On November 8, 2024, Read and Danny Ortiz were traded to the Toros de Tijuana of the Mexican League in exchange for Wendolyn Bautista.

 Personal life

 Read is from San José de Ocoa in the southern Dominican Republic, about 112 km from the capital of Santo Domingo.
 Prior to being called up to the major leagues on September 1, 2017, for a series at Miller Park against the Milwaukee Brewers, Read had never attended a regular-season Major League Baseball game.